How to Clean an Old Headstone

 A Little Part in Preserving the Past

-Cemeteries are where many of us choose for the our final resting place.
-It is the forever place where our loved ones will return to pay their respect to us, but as time passes, the headstone marking where we rest may become worn, discolored, covered with lichen, or even broken.
+Cemeteries are where many of us choose for our final resting place.
+It is the place where our loved ones will return to pay their respects to us.
+But as time passes, the headstone marking where we rest may become worn, discolored, covered with lichen, or even broken.

 If you've been to a cemetery to visit a loved one, you probably noticed many stones, especially older ones, in desperate need of repair or at least a good cleaning.
 Some may be worn beyond readability, as well.
-There are steps that we each can take to ensure that the place that marks where our loved ones lie is as well taken care of as possible so that our children, grandchildren, and great grandchildren can continue to pay respect to their ancestors.
+There are steps that we can take to ensure that the place that marks where our loved ones lie can be taken care of so that our children, grandchildren, and great-grandchildren can continue to pay respect to our ancestors.

 The steps below will help you in cleaning gravestones as safely as possible to prevent further damage to the gravestone.